jackstapleton/rdb-autoscaling/whitepaper.md

 ### Auto Scaling and kdb+

-There are three main types of computing resources that we can look to scale:
+When it comes to databases there are three main types of computing resources that we can look to scale:

 * Storage
 * Compute